viraj-kumar/parsons/index.markdown

     "    Email student: &quot;Let us meet for a personal discussion&quot;\n" +
     "Otherwise, if score is less than 60:\n" +
     "    Email student: &quot;I urge you to join the help session&quot;\n" +
-    "Otherwise, if score is 80:\n" +
+    "Otherwise, if score is less than 80:\n" +
-    "    Email student: &quot;I suggest you join the help session&quot;\n" +
+    "    Email student: &quot;You are welcome to join the help session&quot;\n" +
     "Otherwise:\n" +
     "    Email student: &quot;Keep up the good work&quot;\n" +
     "Email student to say &quot;You failed&quot; #distractor\n" +